Mapping class groupoids and Thompson's groups

 \section{Outer Modular Groupoids}

-\paragraph{Shuffles and Outer Groupoids.} Recall that a ribbon graph is a graph with a cyclic ordering of edges emanating from each one of its vertices.
-A {\it shuffle} of a trivalent ribbon graph $\G $ is the operation of reversing this orientation at a given vertex, as in the figure below:
+Recall that a modular graph is a graph with a cyclic ordering of edges emanating from each one of its vertices.
+A {\it shuffle} of a modular graph $\G$ is the operation of reversing this orientation at a given vertex, as in Figure~\ref{shufffle}.

-A shuffle of a trivalent ribbon graph with a doe is defined likewise.
-Since shuffles do not modify the combinatorial graph underlying the ribbon graph, they act trivially on fundamental groupoids.
-However, they change the genus and the number of punctures of $\G $.
+A shuffle of a labeled modular graph is defined likewise.
+Since shuffles do not modify the topological graph underlying the modular graph, they act trivially on fundamental groupoids.
+However, they do change the genus and the number of punctures of $\G$.
 By applying flips and shuffles to $\G $, we can obtain every trivalent ribbon graph whose fundamental group is isomorphic to $\pi_1(\G )$, provided that $\pi_1(\G )$ is finitely generated.
-Hence we may define the following (disconnected) groupoid: \begin{definition} outer modular groupoid of $\G $ {\rm is the groupoid $\omg$ whose object set is $|\overrightarrow{\mathrm{MGR}}| $.
-Morphisms of $\omg$ are defined as } \end{definition} It follows immediately from the definition that $\pimcg < \omg$ and that these two groupoids share the same set of objects.
-By $\omg(\G )$, we denote the connected component of $\omg$ containing the graph $\G$ and by $\out(\G)$ we denote its isotropy group, which we call the {\it outer automorphism group of the graph $\G$}.
-Similarly, $\omg(S)$ denotes the connected component of $\omg$ containing a spine of $S$.
-This connected component is same for every surface $S_n^g$ with $d=6g+3n-6$ which we denote as $\omg(d)$.
-Hence, $\omg(d)$ contains every $\pimcg(S_n^g)$ with $d=6g+3n-6$.
-Recall that $\pi_1(S_n^g)$ is isomorphic to $\mathsf F_d$, the free group of rank $d$, and
+Hence we may define the following (disconnected) groupoid: \begin{definition} {\rm is the groupoid $\omg$ whose object set is ${\mathrm{MGR}_\ell}$.
+Morphisms of $\omg$ are defined as } \end{definition} Obviously, the groupoids $\pimcg$ and $\omg$ share the same set of objects.
+The natural map $\pimcg\to \omg$ is an inclusion, since the morphisms of both groupoids are $\widetilde{\Pi}_1^{\mathcal \G}$-isomorphisms.
+In other words, $\pimcg < \omg$.
+Several connected components of $\pimcg$ becomes fused into one connected component inside $\omg$.